kanidm/kanidm/book/src/preparing_for_your_deployment.md

 openssl verify -untrusted fullchain.pem fullchain.pem
 ```

+> [!NOTE]
+>
-> **NOTE** Here "-untrusted" flag means a list of further certificates in the chain to build up to
+> Here "-untrusted" flag means a list of further certificates in the chain to build up to
 > the root is provided, but that the system CA root should be consulted.
 Verification is NOT
 > bypassed or allowed to be invalid.